Heaty566/java-module/README.md

 Sendgrid Jar file: [Click Here to Download](./dev/send-email/sendgrid-java.jar)

-note: I deleted the key in demo folder, if you need to run it, please register for new key.
+Note: I deleted the key in the demo folder.
+If you need to run it, please register for a new key.

 ## Verify email (not yet)